Skip to content

 A Visit to an Abandoned Boat in the Spree River

-You’ve probably seen an abandoned boat in the Spree River.
-It lies quiet between the Molecule Man sculpture and Badeschiff and has been there since 1996.
-That was the year when German bureaucracy showed Franz Günther Van de Lücht, the owner of the boat, that his dreams of cruising through the waters wouldn’t become reality.
-But there is a lot more to this story than I thought it would be.
+That was the year German bureaucracy showed Franz Günther Van de Lücht, the boat’s owner, that his dreams of cruising through the waters wouldn’t become reality.
+But there is a lot more to this story than I thought there would be.

 Chemiewerk Rüdersdorf – a HUGE Chemical Factory